Pantry Perfect

 Very often overlooked, but extremely important is pantry lighting.
 The ability to see what's in the pantry depends to a great extent on how well it is lit.
 This is especially true for reach-in pantries, which tend to be black holes without good lighting.

-The ideal lighting illuminates the contents of every shelf evenly.
-This is hard to do effectively.
+The ideal lighting illuminates the contents of every shelf evenly – hard to do effectively.

 If more light is wanted, install the strips in the back corners as well — we have rarely found this to be necessary, however.

-You might also explore the possibility of a charging station for those modern essentials, the cell phone and laptop computer.
+You might also explore the possibility of a charging station for those modern essentials: cell phone, tablet, and laptop computer.
 Where a walk-through pantry is also the mudroom, it provides a convenient location for a charging area.

-The Ten "Can't Go Wrong" Rules for the Perfect Pantry
+The "Can't Go Wrong" Rules for the Perfect Pantry

-So, after considerable discussion we arrive at some specific rules for pantry design to supplement the "Iron Rules of Storage", that, if followed, will almost certainly result in the perfect pantry.
+So, after considerable discussion, we arrive at some specific rules for pantry design and organization to supplement the "Iron Rules of Storage", that, if followed, will almost certainly result in the perfect pantry.

 If it's unavoidable, any of these rules can be bent or broken, but the further you stray from the rules, the less serviceable your pantry is likely to be.

-Recommended: Locate the pantry within 48" of the food preparation area of the kitchen.
+Recommended: Locate a pantry within 48" of the food preparation areas of the kitchen.

 - Comment